sandeepdeshmukh/sandeepdeshmukh.github.io/index.md

 | ---------------------- |:----------------------:| -----:| ----------------------------- |
 | [Fundamentals of Hadoop](fundamentals-of-hadoop.md) | 6, 7, and 8 Jan 2017  | 9am to 6pm | Above Gandharv Resturant, Opposite Balgandharva Natrya Gruha, J M Road, Pune  [Map](https://www.justdial.com/Pune/Knowledge-Port-AG-Above-Gandharv-Resturant-Shivaji-Nagar/020PXX20-XX20-141028100104-I5S4_BZDET) |

+Early bird registration ends 15 April 2017.

+# Money Back Guarantee
+All the participants would have the option to get their complete money back if they are not satisifed with the course delivery.
+This is applicable when the participants attends the training completely and not for participants to miss out on any session.

 # Contact Details

 Email: sandeep.deshmukh@gmail.com